Window air conditioners are usually not fixed when broken and most often tossed and replaced.

 - Wire brush or emery cloth to clean the area.

 Bullet Piercing Valves can be bought at most air conditioning part supply stores or online.

-Bullet Piercing Valve on Amazon
+Example Bullet Piercing Valve on Amazon

 Supco BPV21 Bullet Piercing Valve

-Steps to Install a Service Port on a Window Air Conditioner
+How To Install a Service Port on a Window Air Conditioner

 - Attach the other side.

 - After the outer screws are in place, the center can be screwed in, which will go into the copper line piercing it.